-The biggest change in evening wear for the lady this year is captured by the Ladies Home Journal in its April issue in the article "Backs are covered these spring evenings".
-The restrained covering is also accompanied in the elegant evening toilet by a special shoulder emphasis on the dresses.
+The biggest change in evening wear for the lady this year is captured by the Ladies Home Journal in its April issue in the article "backs are covered these spring evenings."2 The restrained covering is also accompanied in the elegant evening gown by a special shoulder emphasis on the dresses.
 Although most evening dresses are exclusively sleeveless, some dresses are enriched with short puff sleeves or wide cape sleeves.
 Boleros or short jackets take over puffed sleeves in place of sleeveless evening dresses.
-Pumps with very high pointed heels are an integral part of elegant evening dresses.
+Pumps with very high pointed heels are an integral part of elegant evening attire.

-"The double-row jacket has the same lines as the single-row jacket. [...]
+"The double-breasted jacket has the same lines as the single-breasted jacket. [...]
 The double-breasted jacket is closed with two buttons, a third button is blind.
-The uppermost button is placed exactly in the normal waist line" and single-breasted vests are worn.
-Young, slender figures can also wear double-row vests.
-The trousers are cut long "and not too wide at the thighs".
+The uppermost button is placed exactly in the normal waist line"4 and single-breasted vests are worn.
+Young, slender figures can also wear double-breasted vests.
+The trousers are cut long "and not too wide at the thighs."5

 In the United States, suits for college-age young men with angular shoulder/sleeve transitions and trousers with over 22-inch wide legs and a very wide belt band are becoming fashionable.
 The pronounced wide shoulders and slim, tight waist give the college suits their characteristic line.